 Signal Dynamics.
 Their product is called the "Tri-Star XP."
-At $64 (as of this writing) it's a bargain.
-You can also buy it on Amazon, about $56 including load equalizer.
+At $60 (as of this writing) it's a bargain.
+You can also buy it on Amazon.
 Another module type product that adds several seconds of flashing to the turn signals when brakes are applied is called the "Sound off Safety Priority Plus" and can be found here (maybe no longer available) priced at $70.
 Kuryakyn has added a module of their own priced around $90.
 See it here.

 Whichever module you choose, if you visit cycleterminal.com you can probably get OEM connectors allowing you to plug the unit inline with your existing wiring rather than splicing into your wiring harness.
 It makes for a clean easy-to-change installation.

 And now some legal advice.
 DOT rules require rear facing lighting on motor vehicles to be either red or amber.
 Amber can only be used for turn signals.
 This means if you plan to turn your turn signals into always on running lights you'll need to modify your bulbs or your lenses.
 There are a couple of simple ways to alter the lenses.